harvester/docs/docs/vm/create-windows-vm.md

 ## Installation of Windows

-1. Select the VM you just created, and click `Start` to boot up the VM.(If you checked `Start virtual machine on creation` the VM will start automatically once it's created)
+1. Select the VM you just created, and click `Start` to boot up the VM.

 2. Boot into the installer, and follow the instructions given by the installer.